Green Mountain Coffee Review: More Than Just Keurig K-Cups

 Those issues remain, and I won’t let them off the hook, but it’s not all bad.
 Green Mountain has some impressive initiatives I’m happy to highlight.

-In Sumatra, farmers were given high-quality seedlings to replace aging and unproductive trees.
+In Sumatra, farmers were given high-quality seedlings to replace ageing and unproductive trees.
 This provides the farmers with a better and more reliable income, and Green Mountain benefits from better quality beans, explains Senior Sustainability Manager Colleen Popkin.

 The seeding program helps to make sure the new trees are strong and healthy enough to produce good quality coffee for a very long time.